TrellixVulnTeam/Battle-of-Hufficorns_Y3S4/README.md

 ![alt text](https://gateway.pinata.cloud/ipfs/QmUyJug219uqv9YSrNkksGUbkoXpkRjXUpobnLPj8izjca)

-Battle of Hufficorn is a Card game based on Characters and their attributes.
-The Cards are minted as NFT’s with characters that are generated at random with specific attributes associated with each character.
-Only the user can see the attributes of their character.
-User can then, create a game and bet on any one attribute of their character.
+Battle of Hufficorn is an NFT Card game based on characters with superpowers.
+The cards are minted as NFTs with characters that have randomly generated attributes.
+User can create a game and bet on any one attribute of their character.
 Any player interested in betting on the same attribute can join the game.
-The round is over when the creator decides, and the player with highest value of the attribute wins the game.
+The specific attributes of the NFTs are kept secret using ZK-snarks so only the owner knows them and the round goes to the player(s) with the best card!

+Try the game out and let us know what you think!

 ## Getting Started